itjosephk2/Joseph-Keane-Piano-Portfolio/README.md

 ### Frameworks, Libraries and Programs Used

 * [Google Fonts](https://fonts.google.com/)
-    - Google Fonts was used to import the fonts Raleway, Cabin and Qahiri into the style.css file.
-These fonts were used throughout the site.
+    - Google Fonts was used to import the fonts Roboto into the style.css file.

 * [Font Awesome](https://fontawesome.com/)
      - Font Awesome was used throughout all pages to add icons in order to create a better visual experience for UX purposes.